Bw00d/pio-blurbs/README.md

 - Make tag cloud stationary so that scrolling does not hide them
 - Add some sort of public feed
 - Make footer Sticky
+- Add scraper to download published incident updates to provide additional content for users

 ## License